 \subsubsection{Voting Scheme}

 Another approach to exploit sparsity of point clouds is to apply a voting scheme as exemplified by \citet{wang_voting_2015}, \citet{engelcke_vote3deep_2017} and \citet{qi_deep_2019}.
-The idea behind voting is, to let each non-zero site in the input declare a set of votes to its surrounding cells in the output layer.
-The voting weights are calcuated by flipping the convolutional weights of the filter along its diagonal \citep{fernandes_point-cloud_2021}.
-Equivalent to sparse convolution, processing only needs to be conducted on non-zero sites.
-Hence, computational cost is proportional to the number of occupied sites rather than the dimension of the scene.
+The idea behind voting is to let each non-zero site in the input declare a set of votes to its surrounding cells in the output layer.
+The voting weights are computed by flipping the convolutional weights of the filter along its diagonal \citep{fernandes_point-cloud_2021}.
+As with sparse convolution, processing only needs to be performed on non-zero sites.
+Hence, computational cost is proportional to the number of occupied sites rather than to the dimension of the scene.
 Facing the same problem of dilation as sparse convolution, \citet{engelcke_vote3deep_2017} argue to select non-linear activation functions.
-In this case, rectified linear units help to maintain sparsity since only features with values higher than zero and not just non-zero are allowed to cast votes.
+In this case, rectified linear units help to maintain sparsity because only features with values greater than zero, and not just non-zero, are allowed to cast votes.

-Mathematically, the feature centric voting-operation is equivalent to the submanifold sparse convolution as \citet{wang_voting_2015} proof in their work.
+Mathematically, the feature-centric voting is equivalent to the submanifold sparse convolution, as \citet{wang_voting_2015} proof in their work.